-One day while playing on the internet I stumbled across the site called Fiasco Farm.
-As I was reading through some of their articles I saw their unique feeding system.
-They actually pulled all of their goats out of the main pen, hooked them to a rail and fed them each separately.
-Each dairy goat stood patiently and politely tethered in their spot waiting for their food.
+One day while playing on the internet I stumbled across the site called, Fiasco Farm.
+As I was reading through some of their articles, I saw their unique feeding system.
+They actually pulled all of their goats out of the main pen, hooked them to a rail, and fed them each separately.
+Each dairy goat stood patiently and politely tethered in their spot, waiting for their food.

 I was completely amazed at how well those dairy goats stood there waiting patiently to eat.

-It was just a photograph however and without a step by step guide on HOW to do this system I quickly left and forgot about it.
+It was just a photograph, however, and without a step-by-step guide on how to do this system, I quickly left and forgot about it.

-I revisited that site and told myself I needed to figure out how to feed this way and teach my rowdy dairy goats to eat this way.
+I revisited that site and told myself I needed to figure out how to feed this way and teach my rowdy dairy goats to eat calmly and quietly.

 Step 1 Pick a spot to feed